Rozengarden/Llamma_Exchange/README.md

 Before exploring this design space it seems important to me to stop and discuss the potential drawbacks of locking llama forever and how to address them.

 - All Llamas are 1/1, This means some design would become unavailable forever.
 However this can be an opportunity for extra cash-flow, by allowing peoples to exchange a llama in the protocol for another one for a fee.
+While for brand perspective floor go up and "strategy" are sexy, this is could be a genuinely usefull feature.
 - Yield dilution.
 The more Llamas are locked in the locker the lesser your share of the reward from the monthly distribution.
 However this effect would not be that big in today's context.
 Currently 720 llamas are in the locker, add that another 135 are currently in the treasury and thus not lockable (or we revolt), this leave only 256 llamas in the wild, if they were to be all locked this would lead to a maximum of around 26% of dilution.
 - The locker, while being quite close to an immutable contract, the distribution of the yield is very much a rug-gable process, should the collection stop the yield distribution or change the contract that get said yield.
 The protocol would hence need to have a way to wind down or mutate, either automatically, through governance or even just giving the keys to the treasury.